MakerDen/Maker-Den-NETMF/README.md

 ## Creating an Actuator

-The following is a relay switch example with on/off command and control support.
+The following example creates a relay switch with on/off command and control support.

     using Glovebox.MicroFramework.Base;